arjungarg07/Stackoverflow-Crawler/README.md

 - Implemented a **trigger** to dump the data in a **CSV file** when the **user kills the script**.
 - Implemented a trigger to save the data in the **MySQL database** when the **user kills the script**.
 - Kept the code **modular** and as understandable following best naming conventions.
+- Clean, Readable, Easy to follow code.
+- Used cheerio or similar library for HTML parsing.
+- Solution is **asynchronous** in nature.

 ## TechStack
 - Javascript